 To improve road safety, OEMs and Tier 1s must have a deep understanding of the state of the driver: their emotions, levels of drowsiness and distraction, and their reactions to the vehicle systems and driving experience.
 Using cameras and microphones, Affectiva Automotive AI unobtrusively measures, in real time, complex and nuanced emotional and cognitive states from face and voice.
-This next generation in-cabin software is fueled by deep learning and large amounts of real world driver data.
+This next generation in-cabin software is fueled by custom deep learning architectures, computer vision, speech processing and massive amounts of real-world data.
 It enables OEMs and Tier 1s to measure driver impairment and design effective and compelling vehicle adaptations that enhance safety.

 Driver State Monitoring